YCChenVictor/blog-frontend/_posts/personal/1993-09-01-How-to-live-life.md

 I decompose it into emotion and relationship and gosh this is the main problem here.

+The noise of inner world reveals in my dreams.
+You cannot avoid it because those reasons causing them are reasonable at the time they happened.
+It is truly ambiguous to find a solution but I found writing and meditation can really help me.
+I should always compose something and follow master's methods.

 #### emotion

-1. (2) toward myself: Actually, I do not like myself -> I have to much emotions -> accidentially hurt someone -> keep as little relationships as possible to anyone -> use some talent shit to keep these relationships
+1. (2) toward myself: Actually, I do not like myself -> I have too much emotions -> accidentially hurt someone -> keep as little relationships as possible to anyone -> use some talent shit to keep these relationships
-2. (1) toward the past: I do not like my past -> I was a truly annoying kids always crying and emotionally break -> I just cannot deal with variant environments, so much sound, conflicts, trying to fit into society, following the rules -> I do not konw how to deal with it
+2. (1) toward the past: I do not like my past -> I was a truly annoying kids always crying and emotionally break -> I just cannot deal with variant environments, so much sound, conflicts, trying to fit into society, following the rules -> I do not know how to deal with it
 3. (3) toward future: Given what I have now, I think I shall start a company related to music industry -> would be promising?
 4. (3) toward present: I kind of like my present status